Charging and Remissions

 Monitoring the impact of the school’s Pupil Premium strategy is a regular item at both the Trust Executive and School Leadership Team meetings as well as the joint local governing body committee meetings.

-Designated staff members: Lee Daubney (Elmlea Infant School) Jo Sloper (Elmlea Junior School)
+Designated staff members: Inka Kemppainen-Vann (Elmlea Infant School) Lee Daubney (Elmlea Junior School)

 Nominated governor – Looked After Children and Pupil Premium: Sarah Rosenburg